hellowac/mypy-zh-cn-old/docs/mypy_other/faq.md

 such as :py:class:`~typing.Iterable` that always support structural subtyping).
 Here are some reasons why:

 1. It is easy to generate short and informative error messages when using a nominal type system.
 This is especially important when using type inference.

-2. Python provides built-in support for nominal :py:func:`isinstance` tests and they are widely used in programs.
-Only limited support for structural :py:func:`isinstance` is available, and it's less type safe than nominal type tests.
+2. Python provides built-in support for nominal [isinstance()] tests and they are widely used in programs.
+Only limited support for structural [isinstance()] is available, and it's less type safe than nominal type tests.

 3. Many programmers are already familiar with static, nominal subtyping and it has been successfully used in languages such as Java, C++ and C#.
 Fewer languages use structural subtyping.

 However, structural subtyping can also be useful.
 For example, a "public API" may be more flexible if it is typed with protocols.
 Also, using protocol types